 When you walk the streets of downtown Dunedin, you see a multitude of bike shops, bustling inns, busy cafes and humming businesses.
 The downtown area is also filled with joggers, bikers, in-line skaters and leisurely walkers, all perusing local businesses and enjoying coastal scenery.
 Much of the excitement and vitality in Dunedin comes from the Pinellas Trail, which runs through town on an abandoned CSX railroad corridor.
 Thanks to the Pinellas Trail, downtown Dunedin’s business occupancy rate rose from 30 percent to 100 percent.

-The City of Titusville, along Florida's East Coast, sits at the confluence of three long-distance trails: Florida Coast-to-Coast Trail, East Coast Greenway, and the St. Johns River-to-Sea Loop.
-The town's steps to becoming a Trail Town include forming a trails committee, spearheading efforts to build a bicycle/pedestrian bridge over Garden Street (SR 406--their busiest thoroughfare), revamping downtown streets to be more bicycle/pedestrian friendly, and opening a new visitor's center in 2017 that includes a bike shop inside!
+The city of Titusville, along Florida's East Coast, sits at the confluence of three long-distance trails: Florida Coast-to-Coast Trail, East Coast Greenway and the St. Johns River-to-Sea Loop.
+The town's steps to becoming a Trail Town include forming a trails committee, spearheading efforts to build a bicycle/pedestrian bridge over Garden Street (State Road 406 - their busiest thoroughfare), revamping downtown streets to be more bicycle/pedestrian friendly, and opening a new visitors center in 2017 that includes a bike shop inside.
 Titusville was designated as Florida's second official Trail Town in June of 2018.

 Inverness, located along the 46-mile Withlacoochee State Trail, has embraced bicycle tourism as an economic driver.
 With good signage, amenities, numerous events, and safe bicycle and pedestrian passage through downtown, Inverness is creating a highly visual gateway to downtown along the trail.